Private Internet Access: Reception

 In a 2021 review from TechRadar, Private Internet Access was given a four out five star rating and described as being "A likeable VPN which gives you plenty for your money".
 According to the review, its most notable features include removing restrictions from streaming services such as Netflix, Amazon Prime Video and Disney+.

 PIA also received a positive review from Tom's Guide in November 2021, which highlighted the service's kill switch feature, compatibility with torrents, and "no logging" policy.
 Tom's Guide found PIA's speeds to be average among VPN services, and stated that a third-party audit would improve the service's credibility.

 In a December 2021 test, PCMag determined that PIA reduced "download and upload speeds by just 10.9% and 19.4%, respectively", which was the smallest speed reduction among VPNs tested by the publication at the time.
 PCMag praised PIA's server selection, connection limit (10 devices), and app, but noted that the service had not yet undergone a third-party audit.

-In 2022, PIA invited Deloitte, one of the big four auditing firm, to examine its no logs policy and VPN server network.
-Following the audit, Deloitte Audit Romania announced that, as of June 30 2022, the server configurations align with internal privacy policies and are not designed to identify users or pinpoint their activities.
+In 2022, PIA invited Deloitte, one of the big four auditing firms, to examine its no logs policy and VPN server network.
+Following the audit, Deloitte Audit Romania announced that, as of June 30, 2022, the server configurations align with internal privacy policies and are not designed to identify users or pinpoint their activities.
+In later comparisons, PIA has often been commended for combining strong privacy credentials with excellent value.
+TechRadar’s 2025 ranking of the best US VPNs, for instance, highlighted PIA as one of the most budget-friendly yet reliable providers available.
+The same review also listed NordVPN, ExpressVPN, Surfshark, and CyberGhost among the top VPN services in the US.